Willy Arzola – Head Coach

 Coach Kelly brings energy and focus to every class, creating an encouraging environment where students can thrive.
 With a background in both recreational and competitive fencing, he helps athletes set and achieve their goals — from building confidence to preparing for tournaments.
 Kelly specializes in working with young children, inspiring them to stay engaged, have fun, and develop a lifelong love for fencing.

-Tobyn Dessever – Coach
+Tobyn Dessauer – Coach

 Coach Tobyn believes that fencing can mirror the many challenges of life.
 Teaching perseverance, focus, and the value of teamwork even in an individual sport.
 With over 11 years of fencing experience starting at age 12, Coach Tobyn has competed as a Division I fencer in multiple weapons and earned dozens of medals, including a national medal.At PDX Fencing Academy, he loves those breakthrough moments when a student finally “gets it” and pushes past a block that held them back.
 Tobyn brings his competitive background and passion for growth to help students develop both as fencers and as people.